csc-training/summerschool/parallel-io/hdf5-self-study/hdf5-write-dataset/README.md

 This exercise practices HDF5 file creation and writing of multidimensional datasets.
 Have a look at the unfinished code at [`hdf5-dataset-write.cpp`](hdf5-dataset-write.cpp).
 This program creates a static array containing 16 integers which are to be written as HDF5 datasets using different layouts.
+- A common way of implementing multidimensional arrays is to use a long 1D array and simply interpret it as N-dimensional.

-The main function calls some unfinished functions;
-your task is to implement them as instructed below.
+The main function calls some unfinished functions.
+Your task is to implement them as instructed below.

+See [`hdf5-exercise-instructions](hdf5-exercise-instructions.md) for instructions for compiling the code.

 ## Part 1